GridOPTICS/GridPACK/docs/user_manual/sphinx/Section8-ApplicationModules.rst

 partitioned, it is not necessary to repeat this process when a new calculation is started based on the results of a previous simulation.

-Currently, three applications are available as modules within GridPACK.
+Currently, four applications are available as modules within GridPACK.
-They include power flow, state estimation, and dynamic simulation using the full Y-matrix.
+They include power flow, state estimation, dynamic simulation using the full Y-matrix, and electromagnetic transient (EMT) simulation.
 Each of these modules can be used to create a short, standalone application, but the goal is to enable users to combine modules together in more complicated work flows.
 These modules can also be used as a starting point for users to create their own applications by modifying the existing code in the modules to create new functionality.
 Each of the modules is described in more detail below.
 Example codes that use the modules to implement applications can be found in the ``src/application`` directory.
-These include powerflow, state estimation, contingency analysis and dynamic simulation.
+These include powerflow, state estimation, contingency analysis, dynamic simulation, and EMT simulation.
 These directories also contain sample input networks and input files.
 Options for different solvers can be found in these files.

 Power Flow